 This site isn’t finished yet.
-It has a close reading of part of Atlas Shrugged chapter 1, and this page is an EARLY rough draft summary of Objectivism.
+It has close reading of part of Atlas Shrugged, and this page is an EARLY rough draft summary of Objectivism.

 Objectivism is the philosophy of Ayn Rand.
 It focuses on reason, reality and self-interest.
 Rand’s books include Atlas Shrugged and The Fountainhead.
 The goal of this website is to help you learn about Objectivism.

 Objectivism says that absolute, objective reality exists and that man can use reason to create knowledge about reality.
 And people should think objectively, which requires rational, logical, reality-oriented methods that avoid bias, subjectivity, mysticism, whim or authority.